Random matrices: Examples and generalizations

 The inverse functions therefore behave as

-This seems at odds with the equation \eqref{eq:scsi}, which says $S = \bar{S}^{-1}$.
-Actually, this discrepancy means that $S(x)$ lives on a covering of the complex $x$-planes with at least two sheets labelled $\pm$, and the asymptotic behaviours
+This seems at odds with the equation \eqref{eq:scsi}, which says $S = \overline{S}^{-1}$.
+Actually, this discrepancy means that $S(x)$ lives on a cover of the complex $x$-plane with at least two sheets labelled $\pm$, and the asymptotic behaviours

-We assume that there are exactly two sheets, and that $S(x)$ is a solution of the algebraic equation $S^2 - S(S_++S_-)+S_+S_-=0$.
-The coefficients of that equation must be single-valued, and analytic outside $\operatorname{supp}\bar{\rho}$.
-Assuming the minimal possible singularities, the coefficients must be polynomial functions of $x$.
-Together with their behaviour at $\infty$, this implies
+Let us assume that there are exactly two sheets.
+Then $S(x)$ is a solution of an algebraic equation of degree two $S^2 - S(S_++S_-)+S_+S_-=0$, whose coefficients must be single-valued, and analytic outside $\operatorname{supp}\bar{\rho}$.
+Assuming that these coefficients are polynomials, we find

 Then the support of the equilibrium density is the ellipse with the equation